travisricks/algorithms-meetup/meetup-18/1-Names.md

 ## Summary

 You've adopted a pet and have no idea what to name to give your new family member.
 You decide to take suggestions from the internet.
-After day, the suggestions have exploded and you have a very long list of names, some of the names repeated multiple times.
+After waiting a day, the suggestions have exploded and you have a very long list of names, some of the names repeated multiple times.

 Write an algorithm that will take the array of strings and output another array of unique names.